GregBasera/fSNMP/README.md

   * [port] --> the port number the Monitor is initialized in.

-4. Repeat number 3 for all agents.
+4. Repeat item 3 for all agents.
 5. The Agents will submit a report every 10 seconds, the Monitor on the other hand will display the reports on the terminal